bailey-lab/MIPTools/docs/quick_start.rst

 	  containing mutated genomic positions for each sample and several tables that annotate mutations with associated amino acid changes for each sample.
-	  For the tutorial, the main outputs of interest are three tables that can be used to infer how many samples contain each mutation:
+	  For the tutorial, the main outputs of interest are three tables that can be used to infer which samples contain each mutation:

 	  - coverage_AA_table.csv: how many times the mutation was sequenced